ryanmuller/availabol/README.md

 Purpose
 -------

 Bored?
 Want to play an online game?
 Or go out?
 Maybe your friends are thinking the same thing!
 Check out who's available for what on Availabol.

-Inspired by Availabol's more mature cousin [Happoning](http://happoning.com) for planning events with specific times.
+Need to plan something with a predetermined time?
+Try [Happoning](http://happoning.com).

 Demo
 ----